evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 [copyIndex()](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-numeric#copyindex) function returns the current index in the `subnet` array.

-It's not that easy to work with copy function, especially hard to debug, but actually there is one trick you can use if you stack with copy function for complex object.
-What you can do is you can use `output` section of ARM template to print the result of copy function without deploying template.
+It's not that easy to work with `copy` element, especially it's hard to debug, but actually there is one trick you can use if you stack with `copy` element for relatively complex object.
+What you can do is to use `output` section of ARM template to print the result of `copy` element without deploying template.
-Let's create an empty arm template called `debug.json` with only one `subnetsConfiguration` parameter and implement the same copy function in output section.
+Let's create an empty arm template called `debug.json` with only one `subnetsConfiguration` parameter and implement the same `copy` element inside `output` section.

 ```json
 {